ChevronETC/AzManagers.jl/Contributing.md

 ## Issue reporting
-If you have found a bug in AzManagers.jl or have any suggestions for changes to AzSessions.jl functionality, please consider filing an issue using the GitHub isssue tracker.
+If you have found a bug in AzManagers.jl or have any suggestions for changes to AzManagers.jl functionality, please consider filing an issue using the GitHub issue tracker.
 Please do not forget to search for an existing issue which may already cover your suggestion.

 ## Contributing